AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 #### **Phase 1 :** Single rig integration
 The goal of this phase is to develop all component required to running Bonsai during one session.
-Perhaps break down this phase in chunks.
-- Hardware abstraction
-- Dependencies.
-- ONce we have all details on each sub-items.
--
+This phase will be broken down in functional sub-groups once we have more details for each deliverables (for example, hardware abstraction, WSE-bonsai communication, workflows...).
+Main items are listed below:

-  - Saving data.
+  - Saving data format.
 We will determine output file formats in agreement with key stakeholders.
 (Jerome, Doug, Josh, Daniel K, Corbett)

   - Add bidirectional messaging and control from Bonsai to WSE (Ross)

-    - so it can return status to the WSE
-    - Ready, displaying stimulus, stimulus completed (with completion codes)
-    - Strategy to share control of digital lines between bonsai and MPE code.
-Water calibration?
-Flushing the line?
-    - Add the ability to start a Bonsai stimulus session from the WSE
-  - Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service (ross)
+  - Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service (Ross)
-    - Session started, encoder count, rewards issued, passes, fails etc.

   - Generate template workflows for a variety of stimuli.
 (Jerome, Daniel M.)
-    - Natural movies workflow with different resolution.
-    - CLosed-loop wheel to stim workflow.

   - System to manage binary dependencies of stimuli.
 (Martin, Colin, Ross)

-  - Implement digital encode for wheel (Quinn, Arielle, Ross)

-  - Additional Hardware Interfaces: (Ross, Arielle)
+  - Hardware Interfaces.
+(Ross, Arielle, Quinn)

-  - Implement DAQ digital input
-    - Enhanced encoder
-  - Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...): This will be our key test bench workflow.
+  - Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...)
 (Doug, Corbett)

   - Benchmark to test that a rig is performing (Jerome)

   - Benchmark to test that a workflow works appriopriately with wrapping and timing.
 (Jerome)

 #### **Phase 2 :** Cluster integration